-Hammond swings behind EU 'customs partnership'
+Hammond backs EU 'customs partnership'

 He is likely to receive support from the business secretary, Greg Clark.

-The arrangement would mean the UK collecting tariffs on behalf of the EU for any goods coming to the UK which were subsequently destined for any other union member state.
+The arrangement would mean the UK collecting tariffs on behalf of the EU for any goods coming to the UK that were subsequently destined for any other union member state.

 Businesses would claim back any tariff rebates from the government if the goods stayed in the UK.